 Not strictly types of trust, but more classification for tax purposes, we regularly also advise on the following:

-Non-UK Resident Trusts
+A Non-UK Resident Trust

 A trust will be considered Non-resident where the trustees are not residents in the UK for tax purposes.
 This will also apply when at least one of the trustees is not resident in the UK and the settlor was either a non-UK resident or non-UK domiciled when the trust was created.

-Tax advice on trusts and estate planning from our specialist team
+Tax advice from our specialist team

 How we can help you

 Alexander & Co provides a wider range of wealth protection, inheritance tax and succession planning advice.
 This includes the setting up of trusts in the most effective manner, through to the preparation of trust and estate accounts and returns.